 The Primary Children's Heart Center transplant team is a multidisciplinary team comprised of thoracic surgeons, cardiologists, pediatricians, nurse practitioners, nurse coordinators, social workers, pharmacists, dietitians, and financial counselors.
 We also collaborate with many other pediatric subspecialists, clinical specialists, and support services as indicated.

 What Sets Us Apart

-Our team is led by nationally recognized experts with more than 75 years of pediatric heart transplant experience.
+Our team is led by nationally recognized experts with more than 75 years of combined pediatric heart transplant experience.
 The transplant team includes pediatric cardiologist, heart transplant surgeons, registered nurses, social workers, transplant assistants and coordinators, pharmacist, dietitian, and other support staff.

 Our program features a greater than 95% 3-year survival rate, with an average of 10 heart transplants each year.
 The team has also completed several multi-organ transplants including combined heart-liver and combined heart-kidney.
 Through collecting data and tracking outcomes, we can continually assess, analyze and improve our care.

 Patient & Family Centered Care

 We understand how important it is to support the entire family when a child has serious health issues.
 In addition to focusing on excellent care, we have dedicated significant resources to developing family support services.
 Our team includes physicians, therapists, child life specialists, teachers, and volunteers to engage patients and family members with therapeutic activities, positive distraction, and social support.
 Learn more about our patient and family support services.

 Adolescents and young adults are most vulnerable during transfer from the pediatric setting to adult care.
 Children who received a transplant at a very young age may not have a good understanding of their chronic condition and may also be more dependent upon the adults in their lives for their care.